 Right ankle plantar-flexion

 At RESET, we believe that we are the first organization to bring an understanding to how each and every tri-planar movement of the axial skeleton fits in with the appendicular skeleton within these various foundational movement patterns.
 The RESET system is predicated on all of these puzzle pieces (single joint movements) fit into the larger puzzles (foundational movement patterns).
 Others, most notably Janda, have offered explanations of movement patterns that include various slings, chains and loops but again, we believe that we are the first to offer a tri-planar joint by joint breakdown of foundational patterns of movement.

 This article represents copyrighted material and may only be reproduced in whole for personal use.
 It may not be edited, altered, or otherwise modified, except with the express permission of the author.

 Had an awesome time this weekend training a new group of students.
 It is great to have different students representing the sport, fitness, and medical communities.

-We had the opportunity to travel to Nashville Tennessee and introduce the Square 1 system to the Bledsoe baseball agency and his pro baseball players.
+We had the opportunity to travel to Nashville Tennessee and introduce the SQUARE 1 system to the Bledsoe baseball agency and some of his pro baseball players.